 One easily accessible source for preset maps is from Triumph itself.
 A Triumph dealership will provide you with preset maps that have been designed for their stock Triumphs fitted with their Genuine Accessories exhausts.
 They have four maps that they can be loaded onto your bike:

 - Arrow 2-2

-We’ve tested the Arrow 2-1 and Arrow 2-2 maps with our products and have listed which ones work best for different setups below in our tuning guide table.
-These tunes are considered proprietary for their Triumph exhausts so they are not specifically designed for use with other exhausts (like ours), but they will make your bike run better than if you run a stock tune with British Customs intake or exhaust modifications.
+British Customs have tested the Arrow 2-1 and Arrow 2-2 maps with their products and have listed which ones work best for different setups below in the tuning guide table.
+These tunes are proprietary for their Triumph exhausts so they are not specifically designed for use with other exhausts (like ours), but they will make your bike run better than if you run a stock tune with British Customs intake or exhaust modifications.

-Although the mentioned Triumph tunes work, we highly recommend using a third-party tuning software and purchasing customized maps from tuners like DNK Tuneworks, Triumph Twin Power (TTP), or installing a Power Commander and having your bike dyno tuned.
+Although the mentioned Triumph tunes work, we highly recommend using a third-party tuning software and purchasing customized maps from tuners like DNK TuneWorks (newer, 2008+, air-cooled and water-cooled EFI models), Triumph Twin Power (TTP) (older pre-2008, air-cooled, non-EFI models), or installing a Power Commander and having your bike dyno tuned.

 EFI/FUEL INJECTED AIR COOLED TUNING CHART

 For 2008-2017 Air Cooled Fuel Injected Triumphs with Slip-on Exhausts, Full Systems, and other Performance Packages.

 We’ve listed the Triumph Preset maps that have been tested to work with our exhausts.
 There are other preset maps available on the market that also work, but we have not tested them ourselves.
 So we’re listing the Triumph maps as a tested option to use if you don’t want a custom tune.
 For setups where the preset Triumph maps are not adequate, we’ve marked them as needing a custom tune.